 A service circle can be populated by members of the domains it serves, and/or by other people too.

-Decisions of a delegate circle are acted upon in the various domains it serves.
+Governance decisions made in a delegate circle are acted upon in the various domains it serves.

 Deliver value in complex and competitive environments through decentralization (of resources and influence) and direct interaction between those creating value and the customers they serve.

-Latest version of this guide: http://sociocracy30.org/guide/
+Latest version of the Practical Guide:

 S3 website: http://sociocracy30.org